karenhou/gatsby-e-commerce/README.md

 ## Acknowledgments

 - thanks for [perminder-klair](https://github.com/perminder-klair/gatsbyjs-ecommerce/tree/api) for showing how it is done
-- I've modified some part of perminder-klair's code to create this api.
+- I've modified some part of perminder-klair's code to create this website.